 Weebly has many easy-to-use blogging tools, including scheduling features and social media sharing.
 It is a great option if you have a small business and want to show off your portfolio, connect with your target audience, or have a blog.

 Weebly is about a medium on the easy-to-use scale and includes a drag-and-drop interface, custom fonts, image editors, and more.
 It also offers a helpful SEO guide to help drive traffic to your site.
 With that being said, its interface is limited, and there’s no Artificial Design Intelligence (ADI) feature, which leaves you having to manually create your website.

 Weebly Vs. Squarespace final verdict

 Both Weebly and WordPress offer good e-commerce options, where Weebly’s will be easier to set up, and WordPress’s will be more advanced.
 As far as other features go, WordPress offers a much more expansive set of features to create both an amazing website and online store.

 WordPress vs. Magento – Which CMS is best?

 Magento is an American open-source e-commerce platform designed to build e-commerce stores from the ground up.
 In 2018 Magento was acquired by Adobe and may also be referred to as Adobe Commerce.
-Magento’s software is free to use, however, you will need to pay for hosting, and to use one of Magento’s plans, the price will be based on your annual Gross Merchandise Value and Average Order Value.
+Magento’s software is free to use, but you will need to pay for hosting.
+Magento’s plans base the price on your annual Gross Merchandise Value and Average Order Value.
 Magento e-commerce sites are designed to handle large stores, big inventory, and huge sales!